mahrud/mahrud.github.io/writing.md

   - A Tale of Two Antennas: Measuring Declination of M17
   - Mapping the North Polar Spur
 - Phil 146: Philosophy of Mathematics
-  - An Equivalent of the Axiom of Choice in Vector Space Theory
+  - An Equivalent of the Axiom of Choice in Linear Algebra
 - CS 276: Cryptography
   - Multilinear Maps: A Prelude to the Graded Encoding Schemes
 - Legal Studies 132: Immigration and Citizenship